njsmith/posy/pybi/README.md

 installed into a given directory.)
 The `pybi-info/` directory contains at least the following files:

-* `.../METADATA`: In the same format as described in the current core metadata spec, except that the following keys are forbidden because they don't make sense:

-  * `Requires-Dist`
-  * `Provides-Extra`
-  * `Requires-Python`

 * `.../PYBI`: metadata about the archive itself, in the same RFC822-ish format as `METADATA` and `WHEEL` files: